What is Gift Aid?

 If your donation isn't eligible for Gift Aid we'll still send it to your chosen charity, after deducting our 5% transaction fee.
 But since over 85% of donations through JustGiving are eligible for Gift Aid, the charities we work with still raise more money with us.

-If you would like to add or remove Gift Aid from a donation made within the past 24 hours, please drop us an email or give us a call on 0345 078 2063.
+You can add this from within your account with 24 hours.
+If you need to remove Gift Aid, please drop us an email or call us on 0345 078 2063.